nlotito/personal-site/content/authors/admin/_index.md

 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 - icon: cv
   icon_pack: ai
-  link: files/cv.pdf
+  link: uploads/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-# user_groups:
-# - Researchers
-# - Visitors
+# Highlight the author in author lists? (true/false)
+highlight_name: true

 ---

-I’m a researcher at Princeton University, where I teach in the School of Public and International Affairs and the Department of Politics.
-My research focuses on civil-military relations and political violence, with an emphasis on North Africa and the Middle East.<a rel="me" href="https://sciences.social/web/@nicklotito"></a>
+I’m a political scientist studying civil-military relations and international security in North Africa and the Middle East.
+At Princeton, I teach in the School of Public and International Affairs and the Department of Politics.<a rel="me" href="https://sciences.social/web/@nicklotito"></a>
+{style="text-align: justify;"}